48 Hours in Bangkok

 Wat Arun Temple

 Jetlag was sneaking into us just as we passed a Starbucks.
-We agreed, we needed a good coffee in order to keep us going.
-We sat outside for a full hour and just people-watched and mapped out the last destination for the day, the Wat Arun Temple.
+We agreed that we needed a good coffee to keep us going.
+We sat outside for a full hour, people-watching and mapping out the last destination for the day: the Wat Arun Temple.

-With a fresh dose of caffeine, we were ready to explore again and walked in the direction of the riverfront again where we hopped on another riverboat and crossed the river to the Wat Arun Temple.
-Another inexpensive but worthwhile attraction at 50 Baht, $1.65.
+With a fresh dose of caffeine, we were ready to explore again and walked in the direction of the riverfront, where we hopped on another riverboat and crossed the river to the Wat Arun Temple.
+Another inexpensive but worthwhile attraction, costing 50 Baht, $1.65.

 The Wat Arun Temple in Bangkok